rachelambda/mfetch/README.md

 Configuration and Customization
 -------------------------------

-Assuming you use have a `~/.xinitrc` file it should work out of the box.
+Assuming you use a `~/.xinitrc` file to start your window manager everything should work out of the box.
+If anything doesn't work, then edit the script manually.

 Configuration is done through editing the script.
 The script itself is well documented and easily edited.